marianditt/p5-robot/README.md

 provide transformation methods.

 ## scripts/control
 The control package is used for classes that manipulate models.
-The control loop is independent from the frame rate of _p5_.
+The control loop is independent of the frame rate of _p5_.
 Control classes make an effort to be as unaware of model implementation details as possible.